SirJohnDoe/esphome-nad-uart/README.md

-# ESPHome controller for NAD C356BEE
+# ESPHome controller for NAD C368/C388

-Control NAD C356BEE through RS232 from Home Assistant (HA) using ESPHome and a Wemos D1.
+Control NAD C368/C388 through RS232 from Home Assistant (HA) using ESPHome and a Wemos D1.
 The ESPhome configuration exposes the following entities to HA:

 - Power
 - Sources
 - Mute
 - Speaker A/B
 - Volume increment and decrement
+- Set volume level

 The entities are queried during startup and will automatically be updated based on the information received from the amplifier.
-Volume entities are state-less and therefore configured as buttons compared to the other entities which are configured as switches.
+Volume entities are configured as buttons and volume slider which can be added to Home Assistant universal media player integration.
+There is Home Assistant uart write service "nadrs232_write".
+You can send any command to RS232 over HA service.

 ![D1|300](https://user-images.githubusercontent.com/16154330/224545597-2250914c-15a7-4edc-a7ab-20a4b03c57b4.jpg)